mpociot/laravel-face-auth/README.md

 > You only need to hold a good photo in front of the camera to by pass it.
 > Using this for authentication is like shooting in your own foot and contributing for a more insecure web.

+Please **do not** use face recognition as an alternative for password authentication in a production system!

 ## Installation